Carcinoid syndrome: Carcinoid heart disease

 The most important aspect of treating carcinoid heart disease is detecting its presence with echocardiography, likely with color doppler.
 Treatment consists of the same treatment as patients with heart failure with definitive treatment being surgical valve repair or replacement.

 Uncertainties

 Disease progression is difficult to ascertain because the disease can metastasize anywhere in the body and can be too small to identify with any current technology.
 Markers of the condition such as chromogranin-A are imperfect indicators of disease progression.

 Epidemiology

-The incidence of neuroendocrine tumors in the US lies somewhere from 2.7 to 4.3 per 100,000 people and appears to be increasing over time.
+The incidence of neuroendocrine tumors in the US lies somewhere from 2.7 to 4.3 per 100,000 people, and appears to be increasing over time.
 The incidence of the carcinoid syndrome is about 0.27 per 100,000 people in the US, about 10% of all people with neuroendocrine tumors.
-There does not appear to be any variance by gender however patients of African American ethnicity appear to be affected by the carcinoid syndrome more often.
+There does not appear to be any variance by gender, although patients of African-American ethnicity appear to be affected by the carcinoid syndrome more often.